ericaviana12/Senac-tat/Jose/Lógica de programação/Configurar o Git Local.md

 Integração do VSCode com GitHub

+Verificar se constam atualizações no site do GitHub para o clone Comando: git pull

 Verificar status e mudanças do clone no VSCode Comando: git status

-Verificar se constam atualizações no clone Comando: git pull

 Atualizar/adicionar as mudanças feitas no clone Comando: git add .